-The marine islands of Europe include those located in the Baltic, North and Mediterranean Seas, as well as in the northern and eastern Atlantic Ocean.
+The marine islands of Europe include those located in the Barents, Baltic, North and Mediterranean Seas, as well as in the northern and eastern Atlantic Ocean.
 Islands in rivers or inland water bodies are beyond the scope of this work.
-Europe covers a large geographical area spread over 35° of latitude and including many bio-geographical and climatic zones.
-Within this, islands form entire countries, extensive and interconnected archipelagos or feature as small isolated fragments of land, valuable by nature of their isolation.
+Europe covers a large geographical area spread over 35° of latitude and including many biogeographical and climatic zones.
+Within this, islands range from entire countries, extensive and interconnected archipelagos, to small isolated fragments of land, valuable by the nature of their isolation.
 The islands of Europe range from Svalbard and the northern Russian islands within the Arctic Circle, to Iceland, the Faroes and the northern coast of Scandinavia.
 Great Britain and Ireland form the largest European island complex by area, with significant subsidiary archipelagos such as the Hebrides, Orkney and Shetland.
-The North Sea and Baltic contain a wide range of islands, while the western Atlantic coast contains modest numbers of small coastal islands.
-Further west, the Azores and Canary islands in the Atlantic provide particularly isolated groups.
+The North and Baltic Seas contain a wide range of islands, while the western Atlantic coast contains modest numbers of small coastal islands.
+Further west, the Azores and Canary Islands in the Atlantic represent particularly isolated groups.
 The largest number of islands sit within the Mediterranean basin, including major islands such as Corsica, Sardinia, Sicily, Malta, Cyprus and Crete, together with large numbers of smaller Greek and Adriatic islands.

-Europe includes around 500 islands larger than 20 km and altogether they represent more than 7% (700,000 km) of Europe's land area.
-Data on the total number of smaller islands is hard to obtain, but examination of the distribution of islands for those over 20 km in size suggests a predictable increase in island number as size decreases.
-Extrapolation from this suggests there may be as many as 2000 islands of at least 1 km in size, or possibly 10,000 with an area of over 100 ha.
+Europe includes around 500 islands larger than 20 km2 and altogether they represent more than 7% (700,000 km2) of Europe's land area.
+Data on the total number of smaller islands are hard to obtain, but examination of the distribution of islands for those over 20 km2 in size suggests a predictable increase in island number as size decreases.
+Extrapolation from this suggests there may be as many as 2000 islands of at least 1 km2 in size, or possibly 10,000 with an area of over 10 ha.